TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Experience the Land’s Biodiversity

-Volunteer to help Capuchin monkey
+Volunteer to help a Capuchin monkey in Bolivia.

 Only 15 years ago, the Chapare Region of Bolivia was one of Latin America’s foremost centers for illegal coca production and cocaine processing, a “red zone” for national and international travelers alike.
 In the late 1980s during the cocaine boom, the small town of Villa Tunari was entirely without government presence, lacking electricity, water, and, for the most part, law enforcement.
 Then, in the 1990s, when the government finally made an appearance in Chapare, it was by militarizing the zone.
 Its aggressive coca eradication strategy was met with resistance from peasant groups who (rightly) worried that coca eradication would ruin their possibilities of economic survival.
 The zone remained volatile until 2003, when an agreement was reached between the government and the cocalero groups, whereby each family is legally allowed one plot of coca for traditional use.